anbox-cloud/discourse-docs/ref/application-manifest.md

 `services` (optional)    | array      | Services to be provided from the installed application.
 `resources` (optional)   | map        | Resources to be allocated on application installation.
 `extra-data` (optional)  | array      | List of additional data to be installed on application installation.
+`hooks` (optional) | object | Hooks settings to be configured on application installation.
+`bootstrap` (optional) | object | Application bootstrap settings to be configured on application installation.

 ## Image